googlefonts/colr-gradients-spec/colr-gradients-spec.md

 For the graph to be valid, it shall also be visually bounded, as described in 5.7.11.1.8.2.

-If the graph is not well formed, the entire color glyph definition should be considered invalid.
-Similarly, if an application encounters a paint table with an unrecognized format (which could be introduced in a later minor version update of the COLR table), the color glyph should be ignored.
+If a sub-graph is ignored, the remainder of the graph could be visually unbounded and, therefore, invalid.
+This should be considered when devising a fallback strategy if an errors are detected while parsing the graph, or an unrecognized paint format is encountered.
+Applications may ignore the color glyph entirely in such cases.
 If the base glyph ID has an outline, that may be rendered as a non-color glyph instead.

-NOTE: If a sub-graph is ignored, the remainder of the graph could be visually unbounded and, therefore, invalid.

 **5.7.11.2 COLR table formats**